 Winning designs from our Fairtrade bag competition are now in stores

-Bags designed by young islanders which highlight the importance of Fairtrade products are now available to buy at your local Grand Marchés in St Helier and St Peter.
+Bags designed by young islanders which highlight the importance of Fairtrade products are now available to buy at your local Grand Marchés in St Martin and St Sampson.

-Linda Correia (11) and Sari Hunt (9) are our Jersey winners of our ‘Design a Fairtrade Bag’ competition, which ran during this year’s annual Fairtrade Fortnight.
+Kobi Nagy (10) and Ramsay Elson (13) are the Guernsey winners of our ‘Design a Fairtrade Bag’ competition, which ran during this year’s annual Fairtrade Fortnight.
 Both islanders’ designs illustrate the positive effects that buying Fairtrade products can have.

 We launched the competition for Jersey and Guernsey school children to enter as part of our continued efforts to reduce single-use plastics across all our stores, while at the same time highlighting the importance of supporting Fairtrade.